Concept to Reality

 Through weathering techniques and the use of oil-paints, pastels and stains I attempt to create the illusion of a ship which has survived many storms and sailed on epic voyages.

-Image of Spanish Galleon Hull
+Image of US frigate Hull

-Image of circa 1778 quarter gallery
+Image of circa 1779 stern and quarter gallery

 Image of the heavy frigate USS President